Transport Industry Adhesive and Sealants

 Adhesive Key Features

-For exterior panel bonding, Permabond offers high strength, rubber toughened adhesive products that have low shrinkage (to prevent witness marks through thin metal sheeting), good gap-fill ability, and superb adhesion to aluminum – as well as a quick working time so parts do not have to be clamped for hours, taking up valuable factory space.
+For exterior panel bonding, Permabond offers high strength, rubber toughened adhesive products that have low shrinkage.
+This prevents witness marks through thin metal sheeting.
+In addition, they provide good gap-fill ability and superb adhesion to aluminum.
+Lastly, they provide a quick working time so that no lengthy clamping of parts is necessary, freeing up valuable factory space.

-Products include MMAs, such as Permabond TA4210 (available in Europe, The Middle East, and Australia) and TA4810 (available in The Americas and Asia), MS polymers, (see the MS359 series) if faster cure speed is desired consider modified epoxies such as MT3821, and polyurethanes.
+Products include MMAs, such as Permabond TA4210 (available in Europe, The Middle East, and Australia) and TA4810 (available in The Americas and Asia), as well as MS polymers, (see the MS359 series.)
+If a faster cure speed is desired, consider modified epoxies such as MT3821, and polyurethanes.

 Permabond works hand in hand with transport authorities, often producing custom formulations to meet strict formulation and specific performance requirements required in certain countries.